 I have often wondered why I seem to have had so many hair raising and hair razing experiences at the hairdresser.
 Do they think I look friendly or simple and will therefore accommodate experiments on my hair?
 Do they like to play tricks on foreigners?
 Do they give the duff stylists to the people that are unable to complain easily?

 Tell me I’m not alone.
 Share your worst hair day.
-Please.
+Please tell us about your most hair raising experience abroad.
 Photographic evidence is entirely optional.

 …and there you have it, hair raising and hair razing salon experiences are one of the lesser recognised perils of expat life.
 Another lesser known challenge we expat gals face is buying underwear, a subject that I touched on in the post Hats for Twins.
 What other lesser known challenges of expat life should I write about?